phill-holland/neurodiversity-accommodations-cheat-sheet/INTERVIEWS.md

 # Advertisements

-- [ ] Have you published you ND working accommodations and policy onto your website?
+- [ ] Have you published your neurodiversity working accommodations and policy onto your website?

-        Publish what neurodiverse accommodations you are willing to make publicly, don't make people ask for them, if you have a ND policy, make it public, link it on your website  - do not make people click a checkbox, describe and prove you have already thought about the process and what support you as a company have in place for a ND employee.
+        Publish what neurodiverse accommodations you are willing to make publicly, don't make people ask for them, if you have a neurodiversity policy, make it public, link it on your website  - do not put obstacles in the way, such as make people click a checkbox declaring they are disabled or have accommodation needs in order to view a policy statement.

+        Describe and prove you have already thought about the process and what support you as a company have in place for a neurodiverse employee, this should be prepared because a job vacancy is advertised.

 - [ ] Details of the interview process are published